 - Mid-century modern style is distinguished by clean lines, spare surfaces, and simplicity.

-- Marble is used extensively in this mid-century modern design style, particularly on countertops and backsplashes.
+- Marble is used extensively in this mid-century modern design style, particularly on kitchen countertops and backsplashes.

 - The living room can be brightened with pops of color by using graphic shapes in colors reminiscent of the 1950s and 1960s, sculptures that speak about those eras, decorations in vibrant colors, etc.